-With an average of 10 to 20 CFM (cubic feet per meter), these are low pressure dryers that may have you take ages to dry your dog completely, let alone a Newfoundland ha!
+With an average of 10 to 20 CFM (cubic feet per meter), these are low-pressure dryers that may have you take ages to dry your dog completely, let alone a Newfoundland ha!

-Costing up to $90, these hair dryers for dogs will most certainly be the first choice for a lot first-time buyers or occasional groomers.
+Costing up to $90, these hair dryers for dogs will most certainly be the first choice for a lot of first-time buyers or occasional groomers.
 And although I understand their choice, they could get a much better forced-air dryer for a similar price.

 If you decide on using these, make sure you use the least warm temperature setting just to remain safe for the dog you are drying.